vihsir101/floppy-bird/README.md

 #### Power Up

-Spawns random power ups with a 25% chance of spawning every 20 seconds
+Spawns random power ups with a 25% chance of spawning every 20 seconds.
+This script is really close to the Pipe Generation script.

 #### Power Up Bar

-Shows the Power Up Bar when you collect a power up and shows the timer going down
+Shows the Power Up Bar when you collect a power up and shows the timer going down.

 #### Power Up Handler